 Sinéad Morrissey was born in Portadown, Northern Ireland, in 1972 and has been writing poetry from a very early age.
-She has published three collections of poetry, There Was Fire in Vancouver (1996), Between Here and There (2002) and The State of The Prisons (2005).
+She has published five collections of poetry.
 In 1990 she became the youngest poet ever to receive the Patrick Kavanagh Award for Poetry, and has since been honoured with numerous other awards, amongst them the Michael Hartnett Award for Poetry.
-She has twice been shortlisted for the TS Eliot prize and her work has been the subject of translation.
+In 2014 she won the the TS Eliot prize and was shortlisted a further three times.
+Her work has been the subject of translation.

 Morrissey’s attentive gaze scavenges landscapes, foreign and familiar, and evinces a hunger for images that unveil a little more of the mystery of why we are here.
 Making connections between the individual and their landscape; their own bodies; their ‘national’ and familial histories; their longings; and their losses, Morrissey perceives the interconnectedness of our presence on earth.

 Her observation seems at times microscopic in its capacity, perceiving the texture and tenor of mirrors and clocks, flowers and fingertips.
 Amongst these objects, however, Morrissey is deeply conscious of absences and invisibilities.
 Treading into this in-between territory to contemplate angels, graves and ghosts, her poetry remains sensitive to the presence of absence, and this tension energises her work and makes room for transcendence amidst the temporal.